jmcollin78/versatile_thermostat/documentation/en/self-regulation.md

 2. `ki`: the factor applied to the accumulated errors,
 3. `k_ext`: the factor applied to the difference between the indoor temperature and the outdoor temperature,
 4. `offset_max`: the maximum correction (offset) that the regulation can apply,
-5. `stabilization_threshold`: a stabilization threshold, which when reached by the error resets the accumulated errors to 0,
-6. `accumulated_error_threshold`: the maximum for error accumulation.
+5. `accumulated_error_threshold`: the maximum for error accumulation.

 For tuning, the following observations should be considered:
 1. `kp * error` will give the offset related to the gross error.
 This offset is directly proportional to the error and will be 0 when the target is reached.